 The Journal of Human Sexuality, the official publication of the Alliance for Therapeutic Choice and Scientific Integrity (ATCSI), is a scholarly journal dedicated to the dissemination of information in the field of human sexuality with a particular emphasis on sexual orientation and gender.
 The chief aim of the journal is to publish thought-provoking scholarship by researchers, clinicians, and other like-minded scholars.
 In keeping with the ATCSI’s mission, the journal particularly seeks articles relevant to the understanding and care of persons who experience unwanted same-sex attractions and/or gender dysphoria and the clinicians who provide this care.
 Reasoned perspectives and theoretical approaches that may be unwelcome for political and ideological reasons within mainstream psychology are encouraged.
 The journal welcomes empirical research (both quantitative and qualitative), theoretical and conceptual articles, in-depth reviews of the research and literature, clinical case studies, book reviews, and letters to the editor.
-The journal is published annually, provided as a benefit of membership to all ATCSI members, and is accessible one year after publication through the ProQuest databases and the journal’s web site.
+The journal is published annually, provided free to ATCSI partners, and is accessible one year after publication through the ProQuest databases and the journal’s web site.

 Journal of Human Sexuality, Volume 10

 Special Section: Religious and Spiritual Issues among Clients with Unwanted SSA